 What do your guest remember about your wedding…?
 Two things, the food and the DJ.
-A wedding can be incredibly stressful to organize and of course to fund.
-After all the hours of planning for the biggest day of your life, you would like everything to run smoothly.
-Once the initial nerves have gone and after the” I DO’s”, you can relax and enjoy your wedding that you have planned for so long.
-And then comes the best part, the reception!
+A wedding can be incredibly stressful to organize and of course fund.
+After all the hours of planning for the biggest day of your life, you would like to have everything run smoothly.
+Ones the initial nerves have gone and after the I DO’s, you can relax and enjoy the night you have planned for so long.
+And then comes the best part the reception!

-Everyone looks forward taking off their uncomfortable shoes, letting their hair down and seeing Granny take over the dance floor, dancing to one of her old-school favorites.
-Most of all, having your friends and family together on the happiest day of your life.
-That is why having a professional sounding PA and great DJ is most important to the success of your wedding.
+Everyone looks forward taking off their uncomfortable shoes, letting their hair down and seeing Granny take over the dance floor, dancing to one of her old-school favourites.
+Most important part having your friends and family together on the happiest day of your life.
+That is why having a professional sounding PA and great DJ is the most important part of your wedding.

 So, this blog is created especially for the BRIDE’S CHECKLIST ON HOW TO HIRE A WEDDING DJ.

 Finding a DJ would be the first step, but where do you start?
-Typing in wedding DJ in Google will show you the top listed DJ’s that paid to get their page on top, but the question is, are they good?
-We would recommend you to follow up with references, being the best way to get someone else’s opinion before contacting the DJ.
-Find out from the wedding venues/event planners who they would recommend, they usually can match you with the perfect DJ for your wedding idea.
-They have worked with them before and knows if the DJ are well dressed, arrives on time and that the weddings they do are always a success.
+Typing in wedding DJ in Google will show you top listed DJ’s that paid to get their page on top, but are they good?
+We would recommend getting referrals as that is the best way to get someone else’s opinion before contacting the DJ.
+Find out from the wedding venues/event planners who they would recommend, they usually can match you with the perfect DJ for your wedding idea, as they have worked with them before and knows if the DJ are well dressed, arrives on time and that the weddings they do are always a success.

 The questions you should ask on the first phone call should be: